pooltogether/v4-docs/docs/reference/v4-core/StakePrizePool.md

-The Yield Source Prize Pool uses a yield source contract to generate prizes.
-        Funds that are deposited into the prize pool are then deposited into a yield source. (i.e. Aave, Compound, etc...)
+The Stake Prize Pool is a prize pool in which users can deposit an ERC20 token.
+        These tokens are simply held by the Stake Prize Pool and become eligible for prizes.
+        Prizes are added manually by the Stake Prize Pool owner and are distributed to users at the end of the prize period.